 would like to thank John Robey for his help with explaining the unusual movement arrangement.

-would also like to thank my old friend Toby who scours the length and breadth of the country, helping me to locate and acquire such fascinating early clocks to illustrate on this website.
+would also like to thank my friends Toby and George who scours the length and breadth of the country, helping me to locate and acquire such fascinating early clocks to illustrate on this website.

 his Early Key-Wound 30-hour Clock is a historically important survivor because not only is the clock exceptionally original throughout but it was made during a period of when the first longcase clocks made with - the then new - fully developed anchor escapement first started to appear in London and the nearby surrounding areas.
 Because it is an unsigned example - we will probably never find out who made the clock, but it is most likely to be either a London maker or someone who was working near London.